 And do the same if someone tries to contact me on my website.

-My server is running debian stable (written when jessie was stable, all this still applies to stretch).
+The server runs debian stable (written when jessie was stable, all this still applies to stretch).

 Remove unneeded stuff

-apt-get --purge autoremove" afterwards.
+apt-get --purge autoremove afterwards.
 Then I went through all

 There was a lot of it, even after purging the packages.